Frequently Asked Questions

 10What opportunities are there for parents to become involved in the school?

 Undercroft works hard to develop close relationships with families.
 Parents have many opportunities to get to know their child’s guides well and participate in a variety of class, level and school-wide activities throughout the year.
 Social gatherings allow families to get to know other families in their child’s class.
 Parent education events are hosted throughout the year to help parents understand the Montessori approach and curriculum.
-School-wide events, like Fall Festival, Folks’ Day, and Earth Day celebrations are great occasions for families to enjoy at school.
+School-wide events, like Fall Festival, Folks’ Day, and our All School Picnic and Concert are great occasions for families to enjoy at school.
 There are many opportunities for parents to volunteer, and the Community Building Committee (similar to a PTO) organizes activities and volunteers throughout the year.
 As a non-profit organization with a governing Board of Directors, parents are members of the organization, and as such, are welcome to attend Board meetings and participate in annual elections of the directors.

 11How does the school communicate with parents?